 Written lab reports are a key component of the course.
 They are due at the beginning of the next lab.
 In a report, you demonstrate your ability to organize and interpret data, to draw inferences, and to communicate conclusions.
-Unless otherwise directed, each student must complete their own lab report individually.
+Unless otherwise specified, students may submit a single report for their lab group of four or fewer students directed, each student must complete their own lab report individually.

 A standard lab report consists of the following sections, with the given weights.
-Each lab assignment will Labs whose reports deviate from this format will be accompanied by specific guidelines.
+Labs whose reports deviate from this format will be accompanied by specific guidelines.

-This briefly summarizes the investigation, including procedure and conclusions.
+Summarizes the investigation, including procedure and conclusions, as briefly as possible.

 Identifies the questions investigated, hypotheses tested, or skills taught.

 Identifies the physics principles relevant to the situation.
-Develops the formulas or equations to show how the desired information is obtained from the measurements.
+Develops the formulas or equations to obtain the desired information from the measurements.

 Describes the apparatus and procedure in enough detail for a reader to duplicate your experiment.